cattycute/Acepyr-community/README.md

-Initialize repository with Acepyr Intelligent Economy research framework Add introduction explaining the Intelligence Economy concept in Acepyr Document dual-token model transition from ACEPYR to ACEPYRX
+Initialize repository with Acepyr Intelligent Economy research framework Add introduction explaining the Intelligence Economy concept in Acepyr Document dual-token model transition from ACEPYR to ACEPYRX Add explanation of Syncr AI coaching mechanism and its role